ConjurTech/slate/source/includes/api/_orders.html.md

-# Orders
+## Orders

-**Description**
+Orders are instructions to buy or sell tokens on Switcheo Exchange.

-Orders are instructions to buy or sell assets on Switcheo Exchange.
+### Overview

 At the moment, only Limit orders are available.
 Market, Fill-Or-Cancel, Make-Or-Cancel, etc. strategies are not available yet.